 Aircraft carrier group returns from the Middle East

-There are 1 comment on the WLNE-TV Providence story from 10 hrs ago, titled Aircraft carrier group returns from the Middle East.
-In it, WLNE-TV Providence reports that:
+There are 1 comment on the WALB-TV Albany story from 12 hrs ago, titled Aircraft carrier group returns from the Middle East.
+In it, WALB-TV Albany reports that:

 Airman William Samson's grandmother, Cathy Kyles, left, and parents Marie and Tony Jackson wait for his ship - the USS Dwight D. Eisenhower - to return home to Naval Station Norfolk, in Norfolk, Va., on Fri... .
 Family and friends wave to their sailors as the USS Dwight D. Eisenhower returned to Naval Station Norfolk, in Norfolk, Va., on Friday, Dec.
 30, 2016, after a seven-month deployment to the Middle East and t... .